Pennsylvania

 A first-time voter who does not have proper ID can vote a provisional ballot.

-The County Board of Elections has seven days to determine the validity of a provisional ballot.
+A first time voter who was given a provisional ballot because the voter did not produce the required ID at the polls, can provide the required identification to the County Board of Elections within 6 days after the election.
 The voter may check the status of the voter’s provisional ballot after seven days at check status of provisional ballot or by calling 1-877-VOTESPA (1-877-868-3772).

 If You Have Moved Within Your State